ForestOfLight/skyoobguide/docs/clipping.md

 A chibi clip can be performed on just about any slope to let you go underground by pushing your Sky Kid’s foot under the floor and then having the rest of your body follow it.
 This is done by using the sneaky stance and legging a foot towards an incline.

 1. Hold down on your sky kid’s feet and pull a leg towards an upwards slope.
-1. Hold your foot there and place a finger on the joystick.
+2. Hold your foot there and place a finger on the joystick.
-1. Release your feet and immediately make a small step forward with the joystick.
+3. Release your feet and immediately make a small step forward with the joystick.

 ![](../../assets/images/chibiclip.jpg)
-##### Art by meimei#4660
-{: .no_toc }

 ---

-## Rocket / Piggy
+## Rocket

 Friend
 {: .label .label-green }
 Piggyback
 {: .label .label-green }

-{ .new }
-> This entry has been updated for the 0.19.5 patch!

-{ .warning }
+{: .warning }
 > If any other players in the level are also piggybacked, attempting to rocket will crash Sky!

 When two players attempt to give each other a piggyback at the same time, both players will go flying up into the air regardless of any collision boxes or wind walls in their path.
 Simply let go of the other player to stop the launch.